Sidebar

 Directory structure:

-and docs/_index.md
+and ship/_index.md

 setting sidebarmenus